Take a look

 Conference Abstract: 89Zr chelate evaluation

-In vitro and in vivo evaluation of novel 89Zr-chelators
+In vitro and in vivo evaluation of novel 89Zr-chelators (Conference Abstract)

 Rene Raave, Gerwin Sandker, Sandra Heskamp, Otto Boerman, Mark Rijpkema, Floriane Mangin, Michel Meyer, Jean-Claude Chambron, Mathieu Moreau, Claire Bernhard, Adrien Dubois, Laurene Da Costa, Victor Goncalves, Franck Denat